waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **State 2 (First Flip):** Western gates close.
 Eastern gates open.
 Northern gates (17, 17/18) remain closed.
   - **State 3 (Second Flip):** Western gates re-open.
 Eastern gates close.
   - **Conclusion:** The switch cycles between opening the western and eastern paths.
 It does not appear to affect the northern gates or the gates on 1F.
-- **1F Gate Puzzle (21, 18 & 22, 18):** These gates trapped me in a room.
+- **1F Gate Puzzle (21, 18 & 22, 18):** These gates have trapped me in an isolated room.
 My initial hypothesis that the B1F switch controlled them was incorrect.
-The only remaining variable is the switch at (3,6) on 1F.
-I must test if this switch opens these gates.
+The system has confirmed these gates are 'Reachable Barriers', meaning the solution must be within this sealed section of 1F.
+My current hypothesis is that the gates open via a hidden mechanism or direct interaction from this side.
+Test: Interact directly with the gate at (21, 18) from the tile below it.